Salad Technologies raises $3.2 million so you can reap rewards from your PC’s idle time

 To start earning, users simply download, install, and run the Salad software application to start accruing Salad Balance, the company’s proprietary form of credit.
 For new users interested in crypto mining, it simplifies the process of researching new mining tools, performing the technical setup, and keeping up to date with ongoing maintenance and optimization.

 Salad is open source and supported by an active Discord server with over 20,000 members and a growing network of powerful gaming PCs worldwide.
-Individuals who run the application to turn their graphics processing unit (GPU) power into online store credits, and they can spend them on subscriptions, games, gift cards, and more.
+Individuals who run the application turn their graphics processing unit (GPU) power into online store credits, which they can spend on subscriptions, games, gift cards, and more.
 The most popular application that users use their credits for is a subscription for Discord Nitro.

 As Salad expands, it will continue to build out its suite of products to service a growing user community and partner organizations.
 For the blockchain community, the company offers SaladBar, which provides blockchain teams with white-knight hashpower and network seeding.
 Salad’s blockchain partners have access to a powerful network of workload-agnostic PCs that deliver tens to thousands of workers or nodes to seed or support Layer 1 blockchain networks.

 “It’s been a tough year, with COVID-19,” Miles said.
-“But we’re hiring and bringing on more employees with this fundraising.
+“But we’re hiring and bringing on more employees with this fundraising.”
 Miles is focusing on what users want and how to turn the latent value of their computers into something that’s really cool.

 Within five years, Miles hopes the phrase “pay with your PC” will be a reality.